In the long room hard by a street of marble cutters

 in the relative quiet, almost casual talk

-before the breaking of the clay cup.
+that follows the breaking of the clay cup.

-or else it must be enjoyable as a good night’s sleep?
+Or else it must be enjoyable as a good night’s sleep.

 He knew the arguments like he knew love,